Media Blasting

 Media blast cleaning metal, fiberglass or aluminum surfaces removes existing paint, rust stripping or corrosion removal and to prepare the surfaces for a new protective coating.

 Blast media can be virtually any type of pneumatically accelerated granular or powder material.
-Silica sands are rarely used anymore because they are not predictable in granular shape, hardness and can be expensive to remove salts that may be present.
-Additionally because of high silica that may cause respiratory hazards to unprotected workers or workers downwind if it is an open environment, this type of abrasive is not very popular anymore.
+Silica sands are rarely used anymore because they are not predictable in granular shape and hardness.

 Each type of media has benefits; sometimes it is a low price point per pound, sometimes it is the cleanliness of the raw virgin materials.
 No single blast media works for all applications, and many times the wrong media can create more problems than intended.

-Associations such as NACE or SSPC have identified ranges of grit size and weight to achieve predictable profiles and levels of cleanliness and guideline production rates.
-These guidelines however use clean mild steel as the baseline.
-Heavy corroded steel, stainless steel.
+Associations such as NACE, AMPP or SSPC have identified ranges of grit size and weight to achieve predictable profiles and levels of cleanliness and guideline production rates.
+These guidelines use clean mild steel as the baseline.

-Safety is important when using certain media such as walnut shells that can produce large amounts of static electricity or CO2 dry ice can displace oxygen in small unventilated environments and create unsafe work conditions.
+Safety is important when using certain media such as walnut shells that can produce large amounts of static electricity or CO2 dry ice can displace oxygen in small unventilated environments & create unsafe conditions.

 #30-80 grit.
 Automatic reclaim, manual air blast.
 Room size 42′ long x 16′ wide x 16′ high.
 No weight limitations.